hs19980912/HLD/8. Messaging queues, brokers, Kafka SQS/readme.md

     - Consumer groups
         - Within a consumer group, a partition can be consumed by exactly ONE consumer.
+        - No two consumers in the same group can read the same partition.
+        - kafka mains the commit ID for each partition.

+- Kafka Componenets
+    - $Record$
+        - Headers
+        - Key
+        - Value
+        - Timestamp

 ## SQS - Competing consumers model